saifnoman/Application-Development-Resource/dhis2/level-1/readme.md

 - If logged-in, it means requirement #1 is completed 🎉:
 - To complete requirement #2, change the existing application to display the following image.
   ![Hello_Wolrd!](./assets/hello_world.png)

-- After displaying 'Hello World!' on your application, requirment #2 is completed 🎉
+- Fourth: display a 'Hello World!' on your application, thus requirement #2 is completed 🎉

-- Finally, you can send your local changes to your online github repository:
+- Finally, after testing you can send your local changes to your online github repository:

+### Testing

 - In the same directory of Level-1, **run** `yarn test`
 - Now, you might need `cd ..` to get to the root directory:
   - add all of your changes by `git add .`,
   - commit it by `git commit -m "commit message"` and
   - push the changes by `git push`